PHOTOS Interface in C++; Technical and Physics Documentation: Testing

-In Ref.~\cite{Adam:2008ge} a discussion of the systematic errors for the measurement of the Z cross section at the LHC is presented.
+In Ref.~\cite{Adam:2008ge} a discussion of the systematic errors for the measurement of the $Z$ cross section at the LHC is presented.
 One of the technical tests of our software is to obtain Fig. 1b of that paper.
 In our Fig.~\ref{fig:lineshape} we have reproduced that plot using {\tt PYTHIA 8.1} and {\tt PHOTOS}.
-Qualitatively, the effect of FSR QED bremsstrahlung is in the two cases quite similar.
+Qualitatively, the effect of FSR QED bremsstrahlung is quite similar in the two cases.

 In Fig.~\ref{fig:lineshape} we present a plot of the bare electron pair (which means electrons are not combined with the collinear photons that accompany them) from $Z$ decay with and without {\tt PHOTOS}.
 It is similar to the plots shown for {\tt Horace} or {\tt Winhac}; see Refs.~\cite{CarloniCalame:2003ux,Winhac} and related studies.
 One should bear in mind that this is again a technical test with little direct application to physics.
 As explained in the figure caption, the LHC production process was used.